-The CAP accreditation program involves both on-site inspections of the laboratory and participation in CAP's proficiency testing program for all categories in which the laboratory is accredited by CAP.
+External Proficiency/Accreditation.
+The Company participates in numerous externally-administered, quality surveillance programs, including the CAP program.
 CAP is an independent non-governmental organization of board-certified pathologists which offers an accreditation program to which laboratories can voluntarily subscribe.
 CAP has been accredited by CMS to inspect clinical laboratories to determine adherence to the Clinical Laboratory Improvement Act of 1967 and the Clinical Laboratory Improvement Amendments of 1988 standards.
-A laboratory's receipt of accreditation by CAP satisfies the Medicare requirement for participation in proficiency testing programs administered by an external source.
+A laboratory's receipt of accreditation by CAP satisfies the CMS requirement for participation in proficiency testing profice on the standards.
+A laboratory and participation in CAP's proficiency testing program for all categories in which the laboratory is accredited.
 All of the Company's major laboratories are accredited by CAP.